 Platforms are actively restructuring where creator + paid data lives:

-• TikTok launched TikTok One (Jan 21, 2026) specifically to consolidate workflows that used to be separate logins—and explicitly positions Creator Marketplace reporting as unified across organic + paid creator content, with APIs for partners to pull data into preferred workstreams.
+- TikTok launched TikTok One specifically to consolidate workflows that used to be separate logins—and explicitly positions Creator Marketplace reporting as unified across organic + paid creator content, with APIs for partners to pull data into preferred workstreams.

-A real unified environment also removes reconciliation bottlenecks—because when teams have to manually stitch exports together, governance becomes “best effort” instead of repeatable process.
+A real unified environment also removes reconciliation bottlenecks—because when teams have to manually stitch exports together, governance becomes “best effort” instead of a repeatable process.

 KPI Standardization

-• Separate leading indicators from revenue-driving metrics
+- Separate leading indicators from financial outcomes

 Real-Time Transparency